 Having a vast network of LinkedIn connections is one of the best ways to know people who work in a common field.

-There are 3 types of connections on LinkedIn: 1st, 2nd, and 3rd degree.
+LinkedIn has 3 types of connections: 1st, 2nd, and 3rd degree.

 We talked about what is 1st on LinkedIn, what are other connection levels, and how they can benefit us in this article.